neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/README.md

   - `gap`
 - Knowing the difference between `main-axis` and `cross-axis`

----

-- In a normal document flow block-level elements are displayed below each other.
-- Altering this behavior is important to realize an appealing layout with a well-defined visual structure that can be consumed easier by users.
-- In addition elements should be distributed on the page based on the viewport size to make use of the available space.

-### Why is the content of today's block that important for the students?

-- It is possible to distribute elements on the page with traditional ways of styling (e.g. float, position, margin).
-- However, modern layouts consist of many reuseable parts and need to respond to different viewport sizes.
-- This would be hard to implement with such tools and leads to very complex and inflexible code.

-### Question

-How can we create a horizontal navigation bar that adjusts to the viewport's width by increasing the space between the navigation links?

----

-### Required
+## Requirements

 - HTML Basics
 - CSS Basics
-- CSS box model
+- CSS Box Model

-You can ask these questions:

-- Have you ever tried to align elements besides each other?
-- Have you ever tried to center an element horizontally and vertically within a parent element?

----

-## Session Guide
+## Demo

-### Document Normal Flow
+### Start

-Use this demo by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-flexbox/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-flexbox/demo-end
 ```

+---

+## Session Guide

+In a normal document flow, block-level elements are displayed below each other.
+While this default behavior is useful, it often needs to be adjusted to create visually appealing layouts that are easy for users to navigate.
+Traditional styling methods like `float`, `position`, and `margin` can be used to distribute elements on a page, but these methods become increasingly complex and inflexible, especially when dealing with modern, responsive layouts.
+Modern web designs consist of many reusable parts (components) that need to adapt seamlessly to different screen sizes.
+Flexbox offers a powerful solution to these challenges by providing a flexible and efficient way to control the layout of elements based on the available space.

+> How can we create a horizontal navigation bar that adjusts to the viewport’s width by increasing the space between the navigation links?

+### Document Normal Flow

 - Show the code and the normal document flow of the demo.
 - Note what we want to achieve: